 Frequently Asked Questions (FAQ) for T Cell Assays

-- What T cell assay should I used to observe priming and activation?
+What T cell assay should I use to observe priming and activation?

 What T cell assay should I used to observe trafficking into tumors?

-T cell chemotaxis, T cell/DC adhesion and Trans-endothelial migration are T cell assays developed to observe trafficking into tumors.
+T cell chemotaxis, T cell/DC adhesion, transwell assays, and Trans-endothelial migration are T cell assays developed to observe T cell trafficking.

 - What T-cell assay should I used to observe the killing of cancer cells?